belijzajac/fixfirm.sh/README.md

 | `-m` or `--missing` | Print missing firmware modules and exit                      |
 | `-k` or `--keep`    | Keep the cloned/fetched Linux firmware git repository from deletion<br />(useful if you don't want to download 1 GB of data each time you run the script) |

-for instance, by typing `bash fixfirm.sh --help` it will display the usage window.
+For instance, by typing `bash fixfirm.sh --help` it will display the usage window.

 ### Why was this needed?